6. Contamination control

 - Likelihood of the breakage.

-- Likelihood of a breakage contaminating materials.
+- Likelihood of a breakage contaminating the product.

 Register of items

-- Details of the item location.
+- Details the items location.

 - The number of items.